-The Biology program recognizes that providing advising support for our undergraduates helps students succeed in effective course selection and career planning, which includes finding oncampus and summer research and internship opportunities, establishing a timeline for career planning, and exploring the range of options you have with a B.S. in Biology.
+The Biology program recognizes that providing advising support for our undergraduates helps students succeed in effective course selection and career planning, which includes finding oncampus and off-campus research/internship opportunities, establishing a timeline for career planning, and exploring the range of options you have with a B.S. in Biology.

 Therefore, Biology majors are required to attend an annual 15 minute advising meeting.
-The Annual Advising appointment is an opportunity to work one-on-one with your advisor to devise an optimal pathway to achieve your academic and career goals.
+The Annual Advising appointment is an opportunity to work one-on-one with your advisor to create a strong plan to achieve your academic and career goals.

 Biology majors will receive an email invitation according to academic class standing: freshmen/sophomores in the Spring and juniors/seniors in the Fall.
 The email will give the scheduling deadline and detail what you need to bring to your advising appointment.
 Seniors will review their graduation status and discuss the Online Application for Graduation at this advising session.
-The graduation application deadline occurs around midterm of your secondto-last semester (specific dates are posted on the registrar's website http://www.registrar.gatech.edu/students/index.php).
+The online application for graduation deadline occurs at the end of the drop/add period in the student's final semester.
+Failure to schedule and attend your annual advising meeting may result in a registration hold being placed on your account.